 Children are encouraged to eat healthily.
-In the infants, all children will be given a daily piece of fruit.
-In addition, we provide a water bottle free of charge to all new children to the school.
+In KS1, all children will be given a daily piece of fruit.
+In addition, we provide a water bottle free of charge to all children new to the school.
 Classroom water bottles are not for fizzy drinks or juices.
 All the taps in the classrooms can be used to refill the bottles.
 Children are not allowed to bring sweets or chocolate bars to school.
+Please also avoid sending in concentrated fruit snacks.
+Fresh fruit and vegetables make an ideal morning snack.